IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/offline.md

 <a id="sg"></a>
 ## Submission Guidelines

-This year, the evaluation will be performed using the MeeTween SPEECHM centralized evaluation server:
+Also this year, the evaluation will be performed using the MeeTween SPEECHM centralized evaluation server:
 [SPEECHM Evaluation Server](https://iwslt2025.speechm.cloud.cyfronet.pl/).

 ### General Guidelines